Malik Muhammad

-Malik Muhammad (born September 14, 2004) is an American college football cornerback for the Texas Longhorns.
+Malik Muhammad (born September 14, 2004) is an American professional football cornerback for the Chicago Bears of the National Football League (NFL).
+He played college football for the Texas Longhorns and was selected by the Bears in the fourth round of the 2026 NFL draft.

 Early life

-Muhammad attended South Oak Cliff High School in Oak Cliff, Dallas, Texas.
-He had 60 tackles with two interceptions as a senior and 70 tackles and three interceptions with two returned for a touchdown as a junior.
+Muhammad was born on September 14, 2004, in Dallas, Texas, and grew up in the city's Oak Cliff neighborhood.
+Muhammad attended South Oak Cliff High School where he had 60 tackles with two interceptions as a senior and 70 tackles and three interceptions with two returned for a touchdown as a junior.
 He committed to the University of Texas at Austin to play college football.

 College career

 Muhammad earned extensive playing time as a true freshman at Texas in 2023.
 He appeared in all 14 games and started two games.
 He scored his first career touchdown recovering a blocked punt against Oklahoma in the Red River Rivalry.
 He recorded his first career interception against Texas Tech.

 Before the 2024 season, he was named to the preseason All-SEC second team.
 As a sophomore, Muhammad started in all 16 games, logging 36 tackles and eight pass deflections throughout the season.

 Before the 2025 season, Muhammad was named to the preseason All-SEC second team and Jim Thorpe Award watchlist.
 Muhammad missed the game in Week 6 against Florida due to an undisclosed injury.
 In the Red River Rivalry against Oklahoma, Muhammad recorded two interceptions, a tackle for loss, and a pass breakup, earning SEC Defensive Player of the Week.
+At the end of the season, Muhammad was named to the All-SEC second team.

+On December 22, he declared for the NFL draft, forgoing his final year of eligibility.